What is an expedition and why do we go on these trips?

 We provide insights into the early days of the foundation and our first expeditions to Canada from 2008 to 2014.

-We also offer selected corporate partners who are exceptionally committed and work with us on a long-term basis the opportunity to view their protected forest area.
-In this way, they can make sure that their donation really gets through.
-They can also show videos and pictures of the protected area to employees, partners and customers who have supported the project.
-Often, these trips are an inspiration and motivation to protect even more forest and motivate more people to join in.
+We also offer selected corporate partners, who are exceptionally committed and work with us on a long-term basis, the opportunity to view their protected forest area.
+In this way, they assure that their donation is truly making an impact.
+They can also show videos and pictures of the protected area to employees, partners, and customers who have supported the project.
+Often, these trips serve as inspiration and motivation to protect even more forest and motivate more others to get involved.

 Carsten Herold from our long-time nature conservation partner Herolé Klassenfahrten takes a look at the protected areas in the Toba Valley.